Herbal medicine and health food shops

 In the guide

 Herbal remedies are medicinal products.
-They must have a marketing authorisation (or a product licence) unless they meet certain exemptions and can, therefore, be sold as unlicensed herbal medicines.
-To meet the terms of the exemptions, products must be solely plant-based, have no written medicinal indications for use and must not have a trade name.
+They must have a marketing authorisation (or a product licence) unless they meet certain exemptions that allow them to be sold as unlicensed herbal medicines.
+To meet the terms of the exemptions products must be solely plant-based, have no written medicinal indications for use and must not have a trade name.
 Herbal remedies, even if exempt from licensing, still have to be safe and be labelled in accordance with the Medicines Act 1968.

 Some traditional remedies have been found to contain both animal and plant parts from endangered species, in contravention of legislation enforced by a number of bodies including the police.
 Should you have any concerns about ingredients, detailed information on endangered species is available on the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) website.
 CITES's main aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
-Alternatively, you could seek advice from the wildlife crime unit of your local police force or customs and excise.
+Alternatively, you could seek advice from the wildlife crime unit of your local police force or the Animal and Plant Health Agency (APHA).

 The definition of food includes any food, drink or food supplement that is part of the diet.
-Anything eaten or taken as a drink, that is not a medicinal product, is a food.
-Many of the products you sell are likely to be legally classed as food, particularly packaged items such as herbal teas.
+Anything that is not a medicinal product, and is eaten or taken as a drink, is a food.
+Many of the products you sell are likely to be legally classed as food, particularly prepacked items such as herbal teas.

-The Food Safety Act 1990, and the associated regulations made thereunder, governs amongst other things, labelling, ingredients and quality.
-The Act creates specific offences for contaminants in food, false descriptions and misleading claims such as those made for 'health' foods.
-The Act is the enforcement province of environmental health staff and trading standards food standards officers.
+The Food Safety Act 1990, EU Regulation (EU) No 1169/2011 on the provision of food information to consumers, the Food Information Regulations 2014 and the Food Information (Wales) Regulations 2014 govern, amongst other things, labelling, ingredients and quality.
+The Act creates specific offences for contaminants in food, false descriptions and misleading claims.

 All foods and food supplements must be labelled with certain information in English.
 Where the food is sold loose, such as Chinese herbs from jars, or is packed by you in the shop for direct sale to your customers, the following details are required:

-- a food name which customers can understand, indicating the true nature of the food
+- a food name that customers can understand, indicating the true nature of the food

-- a statement, if appropriate, that the product or ingredients have been irradiated or genetically modified (see also our leaflet 'Labelling of genetically modified foods')
+- a statement, where applicable, that the product or ingredients have been irradiated or genetically modified (see also 'Labelling of GM foods')

 Any claims made about a product must be true and not misleading.
 This includes oral, written or pictorial claims.
 Particular requirements include the following: